stochasticTreat/opendisclosure/README_installation_in_vagrant.md

 	guest machine prompt> foreman start

+####9) Check the installation
-####9) The server should now be running.
+The server should now be running.
 To check that everything was successfull open an internet browser window and enter this in the address bar:

   	127.0.0.1:5000

 The OpenDisclosure site should come up, and should look pretty much just like the current running [OpenDisclosure website](http://www.opendisclosure.io/).

 ####10) Shutting everything down.
 It is advised that you do not leave vagrant running when it is not needed as this can occasionally cause conflicts if other vagrant machines are initilized which are located in associated directories or use the same ports.

    To stop the server, at the command prompt where the command